 Our bodies are constantly sending and receiving messages (called impulses) from all of our senses (touch, see, hear, smell, taste) using the peripheral nervous system (PNS – all the nerve fibres extending out from the spinal cord) and relaying that information back to the central nervous system (CNS – brain + spinal cord).
 The CNS and various parts of the brain are processing that information and responding.

-These interactions are immensely complex involving many physical parts for example within one tiny nerve call, we have the cell body, axon, myelin sheath, dendrites, synapse and neurotransmitters that are super important for mood regulation (serotonin), movement, attention, focus and pleasure (dopamine), muscle reflex and memory (acetylcholine), anxiety and stress management (GABA).
+These interactions are immensely complex involving many physical parts for example within one tiny nerve cell, we have the cell body, axon, myelin sheath, dendrites, synapse and neurotransmitters that are super important for mood regulation (serotonin), movement, attention, focus and pleasure (dopamine), muscle reflex and memory (acetylcholine), anxiety and stress management (GABA).
 All of these parts have to work in harmony so that our bodies and brains can function optimally.

 So what happens when it all breaks down and stops working?